German American Bund: Impact on German-American relations

 In the 1930s, the Bund amplified the anti-German feeling which lingered in the American public's consciousness from World War I and as a result, Americans believed that the Bund posed a threat to their way of life.
-Political leaders such as Roosevelt recognised the threat which the Nazism posed to the West and they used the American people's fear of the Bund as a helpful tool in support of their efforts to steer the American people towards the possibility of war.
-Fear of Nazism triggered tensions between Germany and America because the American public had strong feelings against the Nazi regime due to its experiences with the Bund, feelings which were amplified by the attack on Pearl Harbor.
+Political leaders such as Roosevelt recognised the threat which Nazism posed to the West and they used the American people's fear of the Bund as a helpful tool in support of their efforts to steer the American people towards the possibility of war.
+Fear of Nazism triggered tensions between Germany and the United States because the American public had strong feelings against the Nazi regime due to its experiences with the Bund, feelings which were amplified by the attack on Pearl Harbor.
 This led to a break in German-American relations when Nazi Germany declared war against the United States on December 11, 1941, four days after the attack on Pearl Harbor.

+In popular culture

+The German American Bund makes an appearance in the 2004 alternative history novel The Plot Against America by Philip Roth and in it's 2020 TV adaptation.

+The 2017 short documentary film A Night at the Garden by Marshall Curry contains archival footage of the 1939 Nazi rally at Madison Square Garden and a speech by German American Bund leader Fritz Julius Kuhn.

+The 2026 video game Mouse: P.I. for Hire features the Big Mouse Party (or BMP for short) which is based on the German American Bund.